MarcWalterDev/magnolia-photo/README.md

 * [stackoverflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image) - for the semi-transparent overlay using linear gradient.
 * [MDM](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) - for alignment of images in their div.
 * unknown - Used a turtorial for help with input box incosistancies relating to placeholder text, forgot to save and can't find the source.
+* Code institute student support for the scale property help.

 _____________________________